Central Park jogger case

-The Central Park jogger case (sometimes termed the Central Park Five case) was a criminal case concerning the assault and rape of Trisha Meili, a white woman in Central Park in Manhattan, New York, on April 19, 1989.
-On the night of the attack, a group of around 30 teenagers had entered the park; some members of the group committed a string of other attacks.
-Five black and Latino youths (known as the Central Park Five, later the Exonerated Five) were convicted of assaulting the woman, and served sentences ranging from six to twelve years.
-All later had their charges vacated after a prison inmate, serial rapist Matias Reyes confessed to the crime and DNA evidence confirmed his involvement.
+The Central Park jogger case (sometimes termed the Central Park Five case) was a criminal case concerning the assault and rape of Trisha Meili, a woman who was running in Central Park in Manhattan, New York, on April 19, 1989.
+Crime in New York City was peaking in the late 1980s and early 1990s as the crack epidemic surged.
+On the night Meili was attacked, dozens of teenagers had entered the park, and there were reports of muggings and physical assaults.

+Six teenagers were indicted in relation to the Meili assault.
+Charges against one, Steven Lopez, were dropped after Lopez pleaded guilty to a different assault.
+The remaining five—Antron McCray, Kevin Richardson, Yusef Salaam, Raymond Santana, and Korey Wise (known as the Central Park Five, later the Exonerated Five)—were convicted of the charged offenses and served sentences ranging from seven to thirteen years.

+More than a decade after the attack, while incarcerated for attacking five other women in 1989, serial rapist Matias Reyes confessed to the Meili assault and said he was the only actor; DNA evidence confirmed his involvement.
+The convictions against McCray, Richardson, Salaam, Santana, and Wise were vacated in 2002; Lopez's convictions were vacated in July 2022.

 From the outset the case was a topic of national interest.
 Initially, it fueled public discourse about New York City's perceived lawlessness, criminal behavior by youths, and violence toward women.
 After the exonerations, the case became a prominent example of racial profiling, discrimination, and inequality in the legal system and the media.
 All five defendants sued the City of New York for malicious prosecution, racial discrimination, and emotional distress; the city settled the suit in 2014 for $41 million.